My Dog Has Diarrhea But Acts Fine - What Do I Do?

 - Parasitical infestation: sometimes the parasite is a vector for bacteria, but the parasite itself can cause something known as parasitosis.
 This can lead to diarrhea.
 It is important to inspect the dog's stool for the presence of mucus, eggs or living parasites.

 - Poisoning: a dog's appetite will lead them to eating things they shouldn't.
 If they have mild poisoning, then diarrhea is usually a symptom.
 Poison can take many forms, but it is important to remember there are some foods toxic to dogs which they need to avoid.
+In acute intoxication, the dog will not be fine and can even enter toxic shock.

 - Medications: some drugs might have diarrhea as a side effect, but this will cease when the course of the prescription is over.
 Human medications should not be given to dogs as they can be poisonous.